-According to them, many things found in the New Testament, which we have always considered to be obligatory constants (e.g., excluding women from leadership roles in worship), were only due to the "culture" in which the saints lived in the first century.
-They thus aver that we are not bound by many apostolically ordained practices.
+According to them, many things found in the New Testament, which we have always considered to be obligatory constants (e.g., excluding women from leadership roles in worship), were due only to the "culture" in which the saints lived in the first century.
+The change agents thus aver that we are not bound by many apostolically ordained practices.